CloudReactor/docs/secrets.md

     ansible-vault edit [environment].yml

+Next, in `docker-deploy.sh`, change the

+to get the encryption password, either from user input, or an external file or script.

+Detailed instructions
-Next, change the deployment script `deploy.sh` to get the encryption password, either from user input, or an external file or script.
-Detailed instructions are in `deploy.sh`.
-You can also modify `deploy/ansible.cfg` to specify an external file tha contains the encryption password.
+are in `deploy.sh`.
+You can also modify `deploy_config/ansible.cfg` to specify an external file tha contains the encryption password.
 See this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-vault-to-protect-sensitive-ansible-data-on-ubuntu-16-04) for more details.

-You can also use Ansible Vault to encrypt runtime secrets, by following the steps above for `deploy/files/.env.[environment]`.
+You can also use Ansible Vault to encrypt runtime secrets, by following the steps above for `deploy_config/files/.env.[environment]`.
 However, this has the drawback that the secrets will be in plaintext in your container image.
 For most applications, that is secure enough because [AWS ECR stores images encrypted](https://aws.amazon.com/ecr/faqs/) and it is assumed the server